RedstoneWizard08/ultrabingo/readme.md

 # Features

-- A new multiplayer gamemode
+- A new multiplayer gamemode centered aroundb bingo
 - Support for Angry custom maps for a bigger map pool, with additional maps regularly being added
 - Configuration of game settings and criteria (Time or style, requiring P-Ranks...)